estecaes/property-matching-assistant/docs/learning-log/module-reviews.md

 ### 🚀 Ready for Module 5

-Module 4 **core implementation** complete with all success criteria verified.
-VCR integration tests documented as CRÍTICO pendiente but NOT blocking Module 5 (can be implemented in parallel).
+Module 4 **FULLY COMPLETE** with all success criteria verified, including VCR integration tests.
+Blind spot discovered, documented, and fixed in same session (30 min implementation).
 Ready to proceed with Module 5 (Property Matching) which will build on the lead_profile data extracted here.

-**Recommendation**: Implement VCR tests (1-2 hours) before final demo or during Module 5+ development as parallel task.
+**Status**: All CRÍTICO items resolved ✅
+**Test Coverage**: 127 examples, 0 failures (complete validation: business logic + real API integration)

 ---